Tejaswireddyallam/GDPFall2024-Group2/README.md

 Contributed in creation of layout design for telemedicine application.

-I have updated the changes related to the list of prototypes and also updated few changes in problem statement (Draft 2).
+I have updated the changes related to the list of prototypes and also updated few changes in problem statement (Draft 2).<hr>

+11/08/2024 - <br>
+Worked on creation of new wiki page for list of prototypes Iteration 2 and updated few changes.